FrancoJalil/cs50_final_project/README.md

 #### scripts.js
 Here is the client-side logic.
 That the user can send an input by pressing the "Enter" or "Intro" key.
-Consume through the get method of the backend api to obtain the scrape in text.
+Consume with ajax through the get method of the backend api to obtain the scrape in text.
 Save a list of the user's past commands so you can see them.
 /export validations.
 Creation of the canvas to recreate the effect of the Matrix movie.